 You should also be persistent in following up with the contractor.
-Call them several times a day if you must; as the adage goes, the squeaky wheel gets the oil, so squeak loud and often to add another incentive for them to finish your project.
+Call them several times a day if you must; as the adage goes, the squeaky wheel gets the oil, so squeak loudly and often to add another incentive for them to finish your project.

 It happens more often than new investors think.
 When the contractor fails to complete the work, or when contractors don’t call back, contact their insurance agent to file a bond claim.
 If that fails, go through the steps above in order and see where you find traction.

 If the contractor took the money and ran, there’s a good chance they weren’t bonded or licensed.
 In that case, skip straight to number 5 and 6 and try small claims court or hire an attorney.

 It’s an expensive mistake that beginners often make when flipping houses—hiring untrustworthy contractors!